niklasnson/dotfiles/README.md

 # dotfiles

 ## About
-My current settings i use for primary Ruby On Rails development on Ubuntu (yes im moving away from Apple).
+My current settings i use for primary Ruby On Rails/C++ development on a Ubuntu system.

 ### Prerequisite